SecureIdentityAlliance/osia/src/doc/functional/_enrollment.rst

 the following principles:
 - When enrollment is done in one step, the CreateEnrollment can contain all the data and an additional flag (finalize) to indicate every data was collected.
 - During the process, enrollment structure can be updated.
 Only the data that changed need to be transferred.
 Data not included is left unchanged on the server.
 In the following example, the biographic data is not changed.
-- Adding one document or deleting one document implies that:
-•	The full document list is read (ReadEnrollment)
-•	The document list is altered locally to the enrollment client (add or delete)
-•	The full document list is sent back using the UpdateEnrollment service
 - Images can be passed by value or reference.
 When passed by value, they are base64-encoded.
 - Existing standards are used whenever possible, for instance preferred image format for biometric data is ISO-19794.

+.. admonition:: About documents
+    Adding one document or deleting one document implies that:
+    - The full document list is read (ReadEnrollment)
+    - The document list is altered locally to the enrollment client (add or delete)
+    - The full document list is sent back using the UpdateEnrollment service

 Services
 """"""""